Set Current Location

 Originally built as a hospital in 1908, this museum is operated by the Arizona Historical Society and serves as a tribute to Northern Arizona's pioneer days and agricultural roots.
 An antique railroad engine welcomes you to the grounds, and exhibits familiarize you with the area's first settlers and their many contributions to the birth and growth of the city.
 One of the museum's most popular events during the year is the winter "Playthings of the Past" exhibit, featuring toys and games from the late 1800s to mid-1900s.

-Get your little ones the best quality products and unique stuff at Babies to Kids.
+Get your little ones the best quality products and unique toys at Babies to Kids.
 On offer at this well stashed, attractively laid out store is a variety of comfortable clothing, liners, detergents, wet bags, shoes, toys, books, carriers, nursing items, bathing supplies, and other accessories for your kids.
 Pick up the safest and possibly the cutest things for your bundle of joy.
-Their well trained staff will ensure that your shopping process is a smooth one.

 Situated on 2,200 acres of forested land, this extended-stay resort features two swimming pools, tennis, golf, horseback riding and children's activities.
 When the high-desert altitude awakens your appetite, just walk to the on-site restaurant or retreat to your spacious guest condo for a quiet snack.
 One and two bedroom units include telephones and fold-out sofas.
 Some have full kitchens, Jacuzzis and fireplaces.
 If all of this isn't enough to quench your thirst for outdoor fun, the resort is within two hours drive from the Painted Desert and the Grand Canyon.